jomic/cov-sim/README.md

 - `-i` Use JSON-formatted settings from the standard input stream - typically from a file.
             (If the `-i` flag is not used, the parameters are set to their default values).
 - `-o` Output JSON-formatted results to the standard output stream.
+- `-t` If the `-o` flag is active, results are outputted in real-time as they become available.
+            (If the `-t` flag is not used with `-o`, the results are all outputted when the simulation ends as a single JSON object).
 - `-p` Plot the results in the terminal - along with the SAIVR values.
 - `-s` Use a non-deterministic seed for the simulation.